Couples Therapy NYC

 spiral2grow, a counseling practice in Midtown Manhattan (New York City), provides the necessary skills to break negative vicious cycles that is so detrimental to couples’s relationship.
 Our experts, couples therapists and marriage counselors, understand how to overcome vicious cycles and help building successful relationships by teaching healthy relationship skills.

-Negative patterns in relationships are like negative thoughts – they tend to become a self-fulfilling prophecy.
-Habits, in general and, negative behavioral patterns specifically, are hard to break because they are the product of ongoing repetition.
+Negative patterns in relationships are like negative thoughts and attitude – they tend to become a self-fulfilling prophecy.
+Habits, in general, and negative behavioral patterns specifically, are hard to break because they are the product of ongoing repetition.
 It also has secondary gained and fulfill a psychological need.
 Many negative patterns in intimate relationships are the result of historical baggage that manifest itself in breakdowns in communication.
 Fortunately, most of these vicious cycles can be broken and changed to establish new healthy patterns.

 Few examples of negative patterns that cause difficulties in a relationship: